The next fertilizer crisis is inevitable.

 East Africa: Short-Term Stability, Rising Structural Risks

 In East Africa, the situation remains relatively steady in the short term, but the risks are progressively increasing.
 Fertilizer demand in countries such as Ethiopia, Kenya, Tanzania, and Uganda is high and expanding due to staple crop output and government-sponsored input subsidy programs.
-In many countries, the procurement process for the current season began early enough to provide some short-term protection against global interruptions.

 However, Ethiopia stands out as having very high demand and moderate supply risk, putting the country in the medium- to high-risk category.
-Uganda is under comparable difficulties due to its reliance on imports and weak demand levels.
-Kenya and Tanzania are better positioned in the short term, but they remain vulnerable if interruptions continue into the next procurement cycle.
+Kenya and Uganda are currently in their planting season and have immediate nitrogen requirements for top dressing.

 Call to Action